jthulhu/beans/doc/src/details/tradeoff.md

 Parsing and lexing are two logically distinct steps, even though there is quite some interleaving in Beans.
-Having them kept as different steps make it easier to debug a grammar one is writing, as it's easier to see what happens step by step, where each step is easier than the whole parsing operation.
+Having them kept as different steps makes it easier to debug a grammar one is writing, as it's easier to see what happens step by step, where each step is simpler than the whole parsing operation.